+Transaction Definition

-Transaction Definition Read The user can read class objects.
+Read The user can read class objects.

 Remove The user can remove class objects.

 Replace The user can replace class objects.

 Undelete The user can undelete class objects.

 Unlock The user can unlock class objects.

 Update The user can update objects with a status of "Current."

 UpdateNonCurrent The user can update objects where the status is not "Current."

 UpdateCR The user can update an object with a status of "Proposed."

+Container Transactions

-Container Transactions Link Requirement to Dimensions Project The user can add a requirement to a container (including collection) that is associated with a Dimensions CM project.
+Link Requirement to Dimensions Project The user can add a requirement to a container (including collection) that is associated with a Dimensions CM project.

 Associate to a Dimensions Project The user can associate a container (including collection) with a Dimensions CM project.

+Collection Transactions

-Collection Transactions Link Requirement to Dimensions Project The user can add a requirement to a collection that is associated with a Dimensions CM project.
+Link Requirement to Dimensions Project The user can add a requirement to a collection that is associated with a Dimensions CM project.

 Associate to a Dimensions Project The user can associate a collection with a Dimensions CM project.

 Create The user can create a new collection.

 Create Baseline The user can create a baseline from a collection.

 Create Collection Based on Existing The user can create a collection based on an existing collection.

 Delete Baseline The user can delete baselines.

 Link The user can create links to collections.

 Remove The user can remove a collection.

 Rename Baseline The user can rename a baseline.

 Unlock The user can unlock collections that are not locked.

 Update The user can create/edit alias's and modify parent/child links for a collection.
-RMWord Document Transactions Capture The user can capture class objects from RM Word documents.
-Create The user can register new RM Word documents.
-Read The user can see registered RM Word documents.
-Remove The user can unregister RM Word documents.
-Unlock The user can unlock RM Word documents that are not locked.

 Filter Transactions

-Transaction Definition

 Create The user can create new filters.

 Read The user can see and execute filters.

 Remove The user can remove filters.

 Update The user can change filters.

 Form Transactions

 Create The user can create new class forms.

 Read The user can read class forms.

+Transaction Definition

 Remove The user can remove class forms.

 Rename The user can rename class forms.

 Update The user can update class forms.

 Grid Layout Transactions

 Create The user can create new grid layouts.

 Read The user can see and use grid layouts.

 icBrowser Transactions

 FullAccess For internal use only.

-Relationship Transaction ns
+Relationship Transactions

+Clear Suspect Links The user can clear suspect links of one requirement at a time.

 Create The user can create new links for relationships.

 Delete The user can delete links for relationships.

+Mass Clear Suspect Links The user can delete suspect links of one or several requirements at a time.

 Modify The user can change relationship attribute values.

 Read The user can look at relationship links.

 Remove The user can remove relationship links.

 Undelete The user can undelete relationship links.

 Update The user can update relationship links with a status of "Current."

 Script Transactions

 Create The user can create new scripts.
 NOTE: If you do not have Create permission, you can create a new script; however, you cannot save it.

 Read The user can see and execute scripts.

 Remove The user can remove scripts.

 Rename The user can rename scripts.

 Update The user can change scripts.